sabifo4/VSpipe/Installation/Install_dependencies_Ubuntu.md

 ```

 ---

 *NOTE: If you get an error message about line 78, you should use the next command.
 It will comment this line and
-add a new command that makes the installation procedure work:
+add a new command that makes the installation procedure work*:
 ```
 sed -i 's/export\ PATH\=\"\$MGL\_ROOT\/bin\:\"\$PATH/\#export\ PATH\=\"\$MGL\_ROOT\/bin\:\"\$PATH\ \#\ SAC\:\ original\ line\ commented\
 	\necho\ \"export\ PATH\=\$PATH\:\$MGL\_ROOT\/bin\"\ \>\>\ \~\/\.bashrc\ \#\ SAC\: new\ line\ added/' install.sh
 ```

-After that, you could just rerun the script, `./install.sh`, and it should install without errors `MGLTools`.
+*After that, you can just rerun the script, `./install.sh`, and it should install without errors `MGLTools`*.

 ---

 You will see how several messages are printed out in your terminal as `MGLTools` is being installed.
 At the end